-Commercial leases can be entered for a specified period of time or an indefinite period until terminated by one of the parties, of which the former is most common.
-There is no limit on their minimum term; however, a term of more than 25 years within zoning plan areas or 50 years outside such areas is not legally binding.
+Commercial leases are normally valid for a specified period of time.
+There is no limit on their minimum term; however, a term of more than 50 years is not legally binding (25 years within zoning plan areas).
+Leases can also be valid for an indefinite period until terminated by one of the parties.
 Residential leases are normally entered into for an indefinite period of time, whilst commercial leases mostly have fixed terms ranging from three to ten years.
-Hotel and industrial leases are often longer than other leases, and also often grant the tenant more comprehensive rights and responsibilities (particularly concerning maintenance and the interior) than other leases.
+Hotel leases are often longer than other leases, and also often grant the tenant more comprehensive rights and responsibilities (particularly concerning maintenance and the interior) than other leases.